PatelUtkarsh/parse-parag-parikh-changelog/readme.md

 ### Sorting

-The table is sorted to show actively traded stocks first, ordered by the magnitude of their percentage change.
+The table is sorted to show actively traded stocks first, ordered by the magnitude of their trade value (share price * number of shares traded).
 Stocks with only price-driven changes are listed below them.

 ## For Developers